The pressure metric for Anosov representations: Analytic variation of the dynamics

-such that if $u\in D^\mathbb C$, then $\rho_u$ is Anosov with respect to the parabolic subgroup $\ms P^{\mathbb C}$ which is the stabilizer of a complex line with limit map $\xi_u$.
-(We call such representations {\em complex convex Anosov}.)
+such that if $u\in D^\mathbb C$, then $\rho_u$ is Anosov with respect to the parabolic subgroup $\ms P^{\mathbb C}$, which is the stabilizer of a complex line, with limit map $\xi_u$.
+(We call such representations {\em complex projective Anosov}.)

 We construct a Lipschitz transversely complex analytic $\mathbb C^m$-bundle $W^\mathbb C$ over $D^{\mathbb C}\times\Gg$ which is the quotient of $\tilde W^\mathbb C=D^\mathbb C\times\widetilde{\Gg}\times \mathbb C^m$ associated to the family $\{\rho_u\}_{u\in D^\mathbb C}$.
 We can then lift the Gromov geodesic flow on $\Gg$ to a Lipschitz transversely complex analytic flow $\{\Psi_t\}_{t\in\mathbb R}$ on $W^\mathbb C$.
 Since the functions in the partition of unity for our trivializations of $W^\mathbb C$ are constant in the the $D^\mathbb C$ direction, we have: